harmony-one/h/progress/sun-hyuk-ahn.md

+## 2025 Q1 Review
+In Q1, I implemented EIP-1153, which introduces transient storage opcodes to reduce gas costs and improve smart contract efficiency.
+I also implemented EIP-2718, which standardizes transaction envelopes, allowing for easier integration of future transaction types.
+Additionally, I began work on EIP-2930, which introduces access lists to reduce gas costs and improve reliability for certain types of transactions.
+Alongside protocol work, I began transitioning into the DevOps lead role previously held by Soph.
+This included managing Ulad, overseeing server infrastructure, system operations, and taking on other critical DevOps responsibilities.

+---

+2025-03-21 Fri: Continuing reviewing devops handoff material, especially the travis scripts required for deployment and testing.
+Note, all these devops handoff material will be obscure due to security reasons.

 2025-03-20 Thu: Reviewing the materials necessary to the devops team continuing from the previous day.

 2025-03-19 Wed: Began analyzing documents related to devops handoff.
 Meeting with Soph in order to work out the handoff.